 The European boating industry is a highly internationalised sector that exports the majority of its products, both inside and outside the EU internal market.
-Traditionally the boating industry has exported within the EU and to North America but now it is increasingly exporting to emerging markets in Asia, South America, Middle East and Russia.
+Traditionally, the boating industry has exported within the EU and to North America but it has also been increasingly trying to export to emerging markets in Asia, South America, Middle East and Russia.
 This is a challenging task, however, especially for small and medium-sized enterprises, which account for the majority of companies in the boating sector.
 European Boating Industry is working with both European companies and the European institutions to try to ease access to these emerging markets, but giving the current political climate in countries like Russia or difficulties with identifying the provisions in China, the progress here is slower than expected.

-European Boating Industry has also been following the recently concluded trade negotiations with Canada, although we did not demand to be included as a specific sector during the talks.
+European Boating Industry welocmed the trade deal with Canada (CETA) obtained last year and the recently concluded talks with Japan, although we did not demand to be included as a specific sector during the talks.

 Market surveillance is conducted by national authorities and guarantees safety, environmental protection and fair competition across Europe.
 As of 18 January 2016, the new EU directive on watercraft 2013/53/EU applies which further strengthens the market surveillance.
 A dedicated page was created to provide full information on these important changes.
 Take a look at our EU RCD Guide available in various languages.

-In June 2014, the EU Directive 2011/83/EU on consumer rights entered into force.
-The Directive now prevents Member States from adopting less or more stringent provisions than those laid down in the Directive (with some exceptions).
+Let's remind here that the EU Directive 2011/83/EU on consumer rights entered into force in June 2014.
+The Directive prevents Member States from adopting less or more stringent provisions than those laid down in the Directive (with some exceptions).
 It applies to any contract concluded between a trader and a consumer, sets out formal requirements for distance contracts, information on the rights of withdrawal by the consumer, and the obligations of the trader and the consumer.
 The main provisions are: the right to withdrawal with a 14-day cooling off period; pre-contractual information; rules on delivery; and rules on repairs, replacement and guarantees.
 The objective was to introduce greater consistency in the consumer law across Europe and a number of countries will now have to adapt their national legislation in accordance with the directive.